wohaco/despace/llisse.md

 ## Technology Readiness Level

 As of December 2018, the LLISSE project has made notable progress toward its objectives.
 The capability of the core electronics has been increased by over an order of magnitude since the start of the project less than 2 year ago.
 Components of some of the important subsystems, like communications, have been developed and proof-of-concepts have been demonstrated.
 A recent test verified successful integrated operations between driving electronics and the supported sensor.
 If the project continues on its successful path, it will demonstrate a battery-powered version of a breadboard fidelity probe in late 2019 to early 2020.
 The system-level demonstration test will be conducted in the NASA Glenn Extreme Environments Rig (GEER), which will replicate Venus surface temperature, pressure, and chemistry.
-The system is planned to have full functional capability (although not with a flight-like structure and not at the final communication frequency it will have in flight).
+The system is planned to have full functional capability (although not with a flight‑like structure and not at the final communication frequency it will have in flight).
 This demonstration will provide a high degree of confidence that the probe will work on Venus.
 Final demonstration of full communication capability (operations between 50 and 150 MHz) is planned in the project schedule in 2021.
 A lower fidelity wind-powered version of LLISSE is also being developed in the same timeframe.

 Demonstration full performance for the desired life is expected to occur in the 2019 to 2021 timeframe.
 Until that happens, LLISSE as a system will be in the TRL 3 to 4 range and relatively high technology risk.